zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 ================================================

-This code uses a mailbox to send asynchronous messages using memory blocks obtained from TXPOOL, thereby eliminating unneeded data copying when exchanging large messages.
-The optional semaphore capability is used to hold off the sending of a new message until the previous message has been consumed, so that a backlog of messages doesn't build up if the consuming task is unable to keep up.
+This code uses a mailbox to send asynchronous messages using memory blocks obtained from ``TXPOOL``, thereby eliminating unneeded data copying when exchanging large messages.
+The optional semaphore capability is used to hold off the sending of a new message until the previous message has been consumed, so that a backlog of messages doesn't build up when the consuming task is unable to keep up.

 .. code-block:: c